 It will also help provide important data analytics so you can better understand how your brand is being deployed globally.

-'Technology is the great enabler of brand ecosystems – there is no shortage of proprietory systems available.'
+'Technology is the great enabler of brand ecosystems – there is no shortage of proprietary systems available.'

 Last but no means least, is the education and training of all your stakeholders.
 In the Brand Community model, this is more important than ever.
 Guidelines are purposely open to allow for interpretation by local markets.
 So, it’s vital to communicate your brand’s purpose clearly so that it is translated correctly.